suBOTai3/infinity-and-beyond/bio.md

 * A set theory expert <sup>**</sup>
 * A quantum physics expert<sup>**</sup>
 * Interested in religious assertions that are not based in truth
-* Interested in fairy tales that are untrue
+* Interested in fairy tales or legends that are untrue
-* Interested in truth which refuses to acknowledge spirituality in emotions.
 * Interested in untruth, or the continuation of falsehood.

-I've reached a point where only the truth will suffice, whichever comfortable or uncomfortable form that takes, and I would welcome you on my journey to find it
+I've reached a point where only the truth will suffice, whichever comfortable or uncomfortable form that takes, and I would welcome you on my journey to find it.

 <sup>**</sup> Though I will make some claims which may be counter to existing knowledge, I happy to take your opinion on that.
-The goal here is to reach the truth, but that requires both parties in the debate for truth to be truthful to one self.
+The goal here is to reach the truth, but that requires both parties (in the pursuit of truth) to be truthful to one self, and to critically evaluate our accepted reality.
 This can be difficult and I acknowledge that not everyone will always agree.
-I want to encourage you to engage me in the search for truth
+I want to encourage you to engage me in the search for truth.
+My email is at the bottom of this page.

 ## Raison d'etre